 Internships further afield away from DeLand (especially for summer work).

-This summer internship is part of a community development project in southwestern Pennsylvania which matches expertise of student interns with the needs of a wide variety of organizations within the nine-county region it serves.
-Interns are placed in organizations throughout the region to take on projects which encourage economic revitalization, build community and agency strength in heritage tourism and seek to improve the quality of life in southwestern Pennsylvania.
-All internships are full time and last 12 weeks, undergraduates receive a total stipend of $2000., and housing is located by AHDC for about $500. for the 12-week period.
+This summer internship is part of a community development project in southwestern Pennsylvania which matches the expertise of student interns with the needs of a wide variety of organizations within the nine-county region it serves.
+Interns are placed in organizations throughout the region to take on projects that encourage economic revitalization, build community and agency strength in heritage tourism and seek to improve the quality of life in southwestern Pennsylvania.
+All internships are full-time and last 12 weeks, undergraduates receive a total stipend of $2000., and housing is located by AHDC for about $500. for the 12-week period.

 A academic enrichment program for disadvantaged middle school students; the program has 32 different locations (including Atlanta, Boston, San Francisco, New York, Washington DC, and Hong Kong) and seeks college students to teach during the summer; subjects range from math and public speaking to cooking and creative writing.
 In addition to a stipend, there is housing available for the intern.